Isuzu D-Max: D-Max EV

-The EV version of the D-Max was unveiled at the 2025 Commercial Vehicle Show in Birmingham, England.
+The battery electric version of the D-Max was unveiled at the 2025 Commercial Vehicle Show in Birmingham, England.
 It is available in extended-cab and dual-cab configurations.
+Production began in April 2025 for delivery in selected European markets later that year, while production of right-hand drive models began at the end of 2025.
 Pre-sales for the UK began in the second half of 2025 and deliveries scheduled to commence in February 2026.
 It uses a 66.9-kWh lithium-ion battery and comes standard with a dual-motor, all-wheel-drive setup making 188 PS and 325 Nm of torque and can travel 163 miles (263 kilometers) on a single charge.